temporalio/documentation/docs/clusters.md

   For production environments, we recommend using Elasticsearch.

 An Elasticsearch database can be added to enable [Advanced Visibility](/visibility/#advanced-visibility).

+**Versions**

+Temporal tests compatibility by spanning the **minimum** and **maximum** stable non-EOL major versions for each supported database.
+As of time of writing, these specific versions used in our test pipelines and actively tested before we release any version of Temporal:

+- **Cassandra v3.11 and v4.0**
+- **PostgreSQL v10.18 and v13.4**
+- **MySQL v5.7 and v8.0** (specifically 8.0.19+ due to a bug)

+We will update these support ranges once a year and the release notes of each Temporal Server will declare when we plan to drop support for database versions reaching End of Life.
+Since Temporal Server primarily relies on core database functionality, we do not expect compatibility to break often.

+- We only rely on core database features, so compatibility should not break often.
+  Temporal has no opinions on database upgrade paths; as long as you can upgrade your database according to each project's specifications, Temporal should work with any version within supported ranges.
+- We do not run tests with vendors like Vitess and CockroachDB, so you rely on their compatibility claims if you use them.
+  Please feel free to discuss them with fellow users [in our forum](https://community.temporal.io/).
+- Temporal is [working on official SQLite v3.x persistence](https://github.com/temporalio/temporal/pulls?q=is%3Apr+sort%3Aupdated-desc+sqlite), but this is only meant for development and testing, not production usage.
+  Cassandra, MySQL, and PostgreSQL schemas are supported and thus can be used as the Server's database.

 ## Temporal Server